War of the Spider Queen: Characters

 Valas is a mercenary working under Bregan D'aerthe, a group started by Jarlaxle Baenre.
 He has traveled much of the Underdark and is sent on the journey with Quenthel as a guide.
 He carries with him several magical items, including one which allows him to teleport behind enemies, where he uses his twin Kukuris' to kill.
 As a mercenary, Valas has contacts throughout the Underdark and the world above, and it is his idea to contact the Priests of Vhaereun to look for answers about Lolth's silence.
 Valas abandons the group in Annihilation before they enter Lolth's domain for the second time claiming he no longer has a use to the group.

 Reception

-Annihilation ranked 22nd in The New York Times Best Seller list in August 2004.
-Extinction made the New York Times bestseller list in 2004.
+Extinction made The New York Times Best Seller list in 2004.
+Annihilation ranked #22 on The New York Times Best Seller list in August 2004 and Resurrection ranked #27 on the list in May 2005.
+The National Post, on their "Canada's Top New Books" list, ranked Annihilation at #2 in August 2005 and Resurrection at #2 in February 2006.
+War of the Spider Queen appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #21 – Rhenn Taguiam wrote that the series "showed how remarkably complex the interpoliticking of Lolth's worshippers could be" with its focus "on the inner politics within Drow society", which is unlike other "Dungeons & Dragons stories that often feature adventurers fighting evil".
+Taguiam commented that it is "interesting to see complex plots interweave and resolve themselves" over the course of the series.
+War of the Spider Queen also appeared on the 2025 Screen Rant "10 Best Forgotten Realms Book Series, Ranked" list at #6 – Cristina Trujillo commented that the "series is a very well-produced exploration of Lolth, the Spider Queen, and her impact on various characters and places.
+Salvatore runs a tight ship, and this series could be abstractly considered a sister series to his Legend of Drizzt books, if not a direct part of them".